 - Add milk and puree until smooth

 - Transfer cauliflower sauce to a large skillet or pot

 - Heat to medium high and add cornstarch

 - Stir in parmesan, salt, and pepper

-- Continue stirring until nice and thick
+- Continue stirring until the alfredo sauce is nice and thick

-- Serve over fettuccine or pasta of choice
+- Serve over pasta of choice